Technology

 3. Skeletons, fallbacks, and CSS containment

-1. Image CDN domains, deviceSizes, and formats
+1. Image CDN domains, deviceSizes, and format configuration

 2. Compression, HTTP/2, and HTTP/3 enablement